maartenl/Land-of-Karchan/client/models/readme.txt

 Dimensions: w x b x h	2 x 18 x 4

+door.blend

+Created a standard door, contained of one cubes, one cylinder, one sphere.

+Dimensions: w x b x h	1 x 7.2 x 10.5

+inn.blend

+Created an empty box with a roof to contain the inn.

+Dimensions: w x b x h	40 x 22 x 14

 xxxx.combined.blend

 This file is usually a combination of all the different meshes into one